 Here's the deal.

-How do we reach more people about this secondary market with vintage and antiques that are also usable, wearable or decorative.
-(We categorize vintage as anything 25 years or older with some collectible trait, antiques, 100 year+ with value.
-Being 25 years or older isn't enough, someone has to want it.)
+How can we inform more people about the secondary market for vintage and antique items that can be worn, used, or displayed?
+(We define vintage as items 25 years old or older with a collectible quality, antiques, or those older than 100 years with value.

 Why is vintage better than the alternative?